Mateusz-Szewczyk10/offline-prompts/docs/preview/_sources/documentation/distinctive_features.rst.txt

 **Remark**

-Our implementations get inspirations from `OpenBanditPipeline (OBP) <https://zr-obp.readthedocs.io/en/latest/>`_ :cite:`saito2021open` and `SCOPE-RL <>`_ :cite:``, which streamlines OPE/L in the general contextual bandit and RL settings.
+Our implementations get inspirations from `OpenBanditPipeline (OBP) <https://zr-obp.readthedocs.io/en/latest/>`_ :cite:`saito2021open` and `SCOPE-RL <https://github.com/hakuhodo-technologies/scope-rl>`_ :cite:`kiyohara2023scope`, which streamlines OPE/L in the general contextual bandit and RL settings.
-Compared to these libraries, ours specializes on the prompt-guided language generation, streamlines the implementation workflow that is compatible with `HugginFace <>`_ :cipe:, and enables data-driven simulation based on real-world recommendation datasets.
+Compared to these libraries, ours specializes on the prompt-guided language generation, streamlines the implementation workflow that is compatible with `HugginFace <https://huggingface.co/>`_ :cite:`wolf2019huggingface`, and enables data-driven simulation based on real-world recommendation datasets.

 .. raw:: html